Irritable bowel syndrome: Serotonergic agents

 A number of 5-HT3 antagonists or 5-HT4 agonists were proposed clinically to treat diarrhea-predominant IBS and constipation-predominant IBS, respectively.
-However, severe side effects have resulted in its withdrawal by food and drug administration and are now prescribed under emergency investigational drug protocol.
+However, severe side effects have resulted in its withdrawal by Food and Drug Administration and are now prescribed under emergency investigational drug protocol.
 Other 5-HT receptor subtypes, such as 5-HT7 receptor, have yet to be developed.

 Laxatives

 For people who do not adequately respond to dietary fiber, osmotic laxatives such as polyethylene glycol, sorbitol, and lactulose can help avoid "cathartic colon" which has been associated with stimulant laxatives.
 Lubiprostone is a gastrointestinal agent used for the treatment of constipation-predominant IBS.

 Antispasmodics

 The use of antispasmodic drugs (e.g., anticholinergics such as hyoscyamine or dicyclomine) may help people who have cramps or diarrhea.
-A meta-analysis by the Cochrane Collaboration concludes if seven people are treated with antispasmodics, one of them will benefit.
+A meta-analysis by the Cochrane Collaboration concludes that one out of seven people benefit from treatment with antispasmodics.
 Antispasmodics can be divided into two groups: neurotropics and musculotropics.
 Musculotropics, such as mebeverine, act directly at the smooth muscle of the gastrointestinal tract, relieving spasm without affecting normal gut motility.
 Since this action is not mediated by the autonomic nervous system, the usual anticholinergic side effects are absent.
 The antispasmodic otilonium may also be useful.